2022 Marikina local elections: Non-independents not in coalitions

-Second District

 Mayoral election

 The incumbent mayor was Marcelino Teodoro, who was reelected in 2019 without any opposition.
 Teodoro ran for reelection for a third term as mayor.

 Teodoro's sole opponent was incumbent representative Bayani Fernando, who previously held the seat from 1992 to 2001.
 Fernando and Teodoro were generally viewed as allies, with Fernando's endorsement of Teodoro in the 2016 mayoral race being noted as a factor of the latter's election to the mayoralty.
 The alliance between the two soured following the onslaught of Typhoon Ulysses, with media outlets such as The Manila Times describing the race as a "bitter rivalry".
 Both candidates filed their certificates of candidacy on October 5, 2021.